aejsmith/kboot/documentation/kboot-protocol.md

    this section.
  * Both IRQs and FIQs are disabled.
- * MMU is enabled (TTBR1_ELx is set to the level 0 translation table for the upper half of the address space).
+ * MMU is enabled (TTBR1_ELx is set to the level 0 translation table for the upper half of the address space, ASID is set to 0).
  * Instruction and data caches are enabled.

 Other machine state is not defined.